Yohann76/Solotext/docs/dev/roadmap.md

 - Improve database queries (a folder/repository in the backend) to separate database calls that are in files like routes, for example, sorted by model.

-- App: Dans une analyse, la date est affiché comme Invalid Date
+- App: Improve interface design

+- TODO: In producation, not run adminer service